-Joe Hess, Jr. is President and Co-founder of First Children Services.
+Joe Hess, Jr. is president and co-founder of First Children Services.
 Joe has spent over thirty years managing for-profit and not-for-profit provider organizations.
-Prior to starting Mountain Eagle Group in 2004, Joe was CFO, COO, and then President of Bancroft NeuroHealth, one of the country’s most prestigious organizations serving children and adults with a wide range of severe disabilities.
+Prior to starting Mountain Eagle Group in 2004, Joe was CFO, COO, and then President of a national behavioral health provider serving children and adults with a wide range of severe disabilities.
 In the 1980s, Joe was CFO at Holy Redeemer Health System and oversaw all of their home care and related ancillary services.
 Joe taught accounting in the MBA Program at LaSalle University and prior to that, taught at Temple University and Holy Family College.

 Joe has been instrumental in developing a number of innovative changes in programs and operations over his years in the field, ranging from helping to create a one-of-a-kind neurobehavioral unit for children in severe behavioral crisis to using tax-favored financial instruments to fund the development of new facilities for provider organizations.
 As a consultant, Joe’s clients have ranged from large public organizations like the Virginia Department of Rehabilitation to smaller, community-based non-profits providing vital services to people with special needs.

 In 2009, Joe acquired a school for children with complex medical, intellectual, and behavioral conditions in Fanwood, N.J. and named it First Children.
 In 2011 with his son, Matthew Hess, he founded First Children Learning Services to provide a wide range of services to children in their own homes and schools.
 In 2013 Joe acquired Regional Enrichment and Learning Centers and made that a part of the First Children Family of Services.

 Over his career, Joe has been active in a number of provider and professional organizations, has published in professional journals, and has made numerous presentations to professional groups.